The Fearful-Avoidant (FA) attachment style means you focus most of your energy on romantic relationships: chasing, fixing, or avoiding them.

 Your parents, stuck in their own traumas, weren’t available when you needed them.
 And without these basic needs for predictable safety and love being met, you started believing that this was because something was wrong with you.

-This existential fear without solution become a Fearful-Avoidant attachment, affecting around 15% of children born into low-risk, middle-class American families.
+This fear without solution becomes a Fearful-Avoidant attachment, affecting around 15% of children born into low-risk, middle-class American families.

 And for those of you who grew up in poverty or dangerous neighborhoods, that percentage goes up to 30%-45%.
 1van IJzendoorn, Marinus & Schuengel, Carlo & bakermans-kranenburg, Marian.
 (1999).
 Disorganized attachment in early childhood: Meta-analysis of precursors, concomitants, and sequelae.
 Development and psychopathology.
 11. 225-49.
 10.1017/S0954579499002035.

 If this is your attachment style, it’s shown itself in different ways throughout your life.